alyzaraviandi/MovieSearcherApp/README.md

 # MovieSearcherApp

 Movie App
 Welcome to the Movie App!
 This application provides a seamless experience for exploring and managing your favorite movies.
 Utilizing the IMDB API from RapidApi, the app offers a variety of features to enhance your movie-watching experience.
+Part of my submission on Dicoding Course: Making Apps with Jetpack Compose

 Features
 1. List Page